DFHack/dfhack/docs/Compile.rst

 We assume that any Linux platform will have ``git`` available (though it may need to be installed with your package manager.)

-To build DFHack you need GCC version 4.8 or later.
-GCC 4.8 is easiest to work with due to avoiding libstdc++ issues (see below), but any version from 4.8 onwards (including 5.x) will work.
+To build DFHack, you need GCC 4.8 or newer.
+GCC 4.8 has the benefit of avoiding `libstdc++ compatibility issues <linux-incompatible-libstdcxx>`, but can be hard to obtain on modern distributions, and working around these issues is done automatically by the ``dfhack`` launcher script.
+As long as your system-provided GCC is new enough, it should work.
+Note that extremely new GCC versions may not have been used to build DFHack yet, so if you run into issues with these, please let us know (e.g. by opening a GitHub issue).

 Before you can build anything, you'll also need ``cmake``.
 It is advisable to also get ``ccmake`` on distributions that split the cmake package into multiple parts.
+As mentioned above, ``ninja`` is recommended (many distributions call this package ``ninja-build``).

 You will need pthread; most systems should have this already.
 Note that older CMake versions may have trouble detecting pthread, so if you run into